 The Academic Performance Index (API) is California's way of comparing schools based on student test scores.
 The index was created in 1999 to help parents and educators recognize schools that show progress and identify schools that need help.
-A school's API determines whether it receives recognition or sanctions.
 It is also used to compare schools in a statewide ranking system.
 The California Department of Education (CDE) calculates a school's API using student test results from the California Standards Tests and, for high schools, the California High School Exit Exam (CAHSEE).
 APIs range from 200 to 1000.
 The CDE expects all schools to eventually obtain APIs of at least 800.
 Additional information on the API can be found on the CDE Web site.

-George's API was 705 (out of 1000).
-This is an increase of 15 points compared with last year's API.
+George's API was 706 (out of 1000).
+This is an increase of 10 points compared with last year's API.
 All students took the test.
 You can find three years of detailed API results in the Data Almanac that accompanies this report.

-API RANKINGS: Based on our 2007-2008 test results, we started the 2008-2009 school year with a base API of 690.
+API RANKINGS: Based on our 2008-2009 test results, we started the 2009-2010 school year with a base API of 696.
 The state ranks all schools according to this score on a scale from 1 to 10 (10 being highest).
 Compared with all middle schools in California, our school ranked 3 out of 10.

+1

+CALIFORNIA

+API

-CALIFORNIA API ACADEMIC PERFORMANCE INDEX
+ACADEMIC PERFORMANCE INDEX

+Met schoolwide Yes

+growth target res

-Met schoolwide growth target Yes
+Met growth target

-Met growth target for prior school year Yes
+for prior school year Yes

-API score 705
+API score 706

+Growth attained

-Growth attained from prior year +15
+from prior year +10

 Met subgroup growth targets No

+growth targets

-SOURCE: API based on spring 2009 test cycle.
-Growth scores alone are displayed and are current as of December 2009.
+SOURCE: API based on spring 2010 test cycle.
+Growth scores alone are displayed and are current as of December 2010.